bonitasoft/bonita-doc/md/specify-data-in-a-process-definition.md

 ## Data types

-Bonita BPM has a number of predefined data types: Boolean, date, integer, long, double, text, Java object, XML schema (XSD) and option list.
+Bonita has a number of predefined data types: Boolean, date, integer, long, double, text, Java object, XML schema (XSD) and option list.
 You can also define a variable as _multiple_, that is, an array or collection of values of the specified type.

 Note that since 7.0, Business data is now available.
 For a detailed explanation, see the [Business Data overview](define-and-deploy-the-bdm.md).